0xMukesh/thw-faucet-cli/blog.md

 export default connectWallet;
 ```

 I have wrapped the entire code which is responsible for connecting the user's wallet inside a function.
-This helps us to maintain our codebase clean.
+As we are going to be importing this into the `src/commands/login.ts` file.

 Let's import the `connectWallet` function into our `src/commands/login.ts` file and call it inside the `run` function.